Cyfrin/moccasin/moccasin/msig_cli/README.md

 - [x] Build and sign commands with robust validation and error handling
 - [x] Local deployment and test support (Anvil)
-- [ ] Implement `tx_broadcast` for transaction execution
+- [x] Implement `tx_broadcast` for transaction execution
+- [x] Add unit and integration tests for new features
+- [x] Add more owners and a threshold while deploying locally
+- [ ] Display SafeTx internal transactions in pretty_print
 - [ ] Add support for ERC20 transfers and raw data internal transactions
 - [ ] Improve function parameter type handling (arrays, bytes, etc.)
-- [ ] Extend validation for more Ethereum types
-- [ ] Add unit and integration tests for new features
+- [ ] Improve test suite and add more scenarios
-- [x] Add more owners and a threshold while deploying locally
 - [ ] Consider adding `sign` to sign simple messages in the future
 - [ ] See if we can run with boa and pyevm to mock EthereumClient
-- [ ] Display SafeTx internal transactions in pretty_print
+- [ ] Consider grouping all tx-related commands under `mox msig tx` with flags for build, sign, broadcast

 # Troubleshooting